 People who feel boxed in and controlled by others’ expectations

 Feel that there’s a gap between how you view the world and how ‘everyone else’ sees things?

-Explore the patterns, experiences, and events in your life that led you to where you are now.
+Explore what in your life has led you to where you are now.

 Ready to begin our work together and start on the path toward the change you seek?

 Write to firstname.lastname@example.org to schedule your first session.